DO I need lime pointing ?

 COMMON QUESTION, CAN YOU USE LIME IN THE WINTER ?

-- Carefully remove cement pointing and repoint with lime
+- Cement Removal: Carefully remove existing cement pointing and replace it with lime mortar.

 Can we carry out lime pointing in the winter ?